OfficeDev/office-js-docs-pr/word/Word Add-ins JavaScript Reference/contentControlCollection.md

-# ContentControlCollection Object (JavaScript API for Word)
+# ContentControlCollection object (JavaScript API for Word)

 Contains a collection of ContentControl objects.
 Content controls are bounded and potentially labeled regions in a document that serve as containers for specific types of content.
 Individual content controls may contain contents such as images, tables, or paragraphs of formatted text.
 Currently, only rich text content controls are supported.